 - some National Insurance (NI) contributions

 - half of any money you pay towards personal or occupational pension schemes

 - other expenses you have to pay because they are a necessary part of your job

-After allowing for these things, you are allowed up to half the rest of the money you earn to help meet the cost of paying someone else (but not a close relative) to look after a child or children, or the person you look after, while you are at work.
+After allowing for these things, you are allowed up to half the rest of the money you earn to help pay someone else (but not a close relative) to look after a child or children, or the person you look after, while you are at work.